Academic Planning & Studying Abroad

 - The Study Abroad office will request the syllabus from the foreign university and forward it to you.
 This process can take some time, so please plan accordingly.

 - Ensure any classes you hope to take abroad are offered the particular term(s) you'll be abroad by checking the foreign university's website.

 Use the Study Abroad Course Database to find courses that have already been officially reviewed and have UMD equivalents.
 This can aid in finding locations that may have courses to suit your major/minor.
 You can sort by country, university, city, or UMD department to find courses.
 Reminder: if a course you're interested in taking at the foreign university is not listed, then you can get it reviewed (see Academic Planning Form section above.)

-Study abroad courses transfer back in one of the following ways:
+Courses for an approved UMD program will transfer back in one of the following ways: